swiftkatana/WorkUClient-/README.md

 This application ensures the success of every workplace, especially when it is run remotely.
 Quick, clear organization and easy access between the employer and employees, in an interactive and user-friendly application, makes work from home that much more fun.

 ## Installation
+#### We have Wirerd Bug On heroku you cant login but you can still check all just you need to register first
+#### but you can run the app on expo
 ### [click here](https://worku.herokuapp.com/WorkU.apk)

 In order to access all that the application offers, you are required to grant the application access to your microphone and turn on notifications.